Motueka: History

 The first known European visitor to the coast near Motueka in 1827 was French explorer Jules Dumont d'Urville, of the French corvette Astrolabe.
-He explored and described much of the Tasman Bay / Te Tai-o-Aorere shore line.
+He explored and described much of the Tasman Bay shore line.
 Three ships carrying the New Zealand Company's Nelson expedition, led by Captain Arthur Wakefield, anchored at Astrolabe Roads, north of Kaiteriteri Beach—about 16 km due north of Motueka—in October 1841.
 Kaiteriteri was selected as a site for the first settlement but was later abandoned in favour of Nelson Haven.

 The exceptional fertility of the soil and the suitability of the surrounding land for small farm settlement were the main reasons for the establishment of the second town of the Nelson settlement at Motueka in 1842.
 There was trade between Nelson and Motueka in vegetables and timber in the 1840s.
 In 1850, Motueka had "a church, various tradespeople, a general store, a doctor, a clergyman, a magistrate and a constable".
 Motueka was described as "the village was laid out in small sections in the middle of a splendid bush, and had some good open land all around on which the farms were situated” in the 1850s.
 A significant flood hit Motueka in 1877 with the majority of buildings in the High Street being flooded.

 During the period, 1853 to 1876, Motueka was administrated as part of the Nelson Province.